ngyiuwai/PolyU-COMP5940-Dissertation-Improve-UCR-Suite/README.md

 Further updates here:
 https://github.com/ngyiuwai/PolyU-COMP5940-Final-Dissertation-Improve-UCR-Suite-by-Low-Resolution-Technique

 A new lower bound function, *LB_LowResED* is created.
-It accelerates the calculation of Euclidean distance by low resolution technique. *[Note: LB_Keogh is Euclidean distance for upper/lower bound of query & subsequences]*
+It accelerates the calculation of Euclidean distance by low resolution technique. *[Note: LB_Keogh is Euclidean distance for upper/lower bound of query & subsequences.]*

 *LB_LowResED* is a better choice comparing with *LB_Kim* for long query.
-This new cascading lower bound can improve UCR Suite.
+It is a new cascading lower bound, which can improve UCR Suite.